Building a Complete Team is not easy. Talent is in short supply.

 - In Ukraine selling to the German market with no one who speaks fluent German.

-- From Vietnam creating an eCommerce site for American consumers where the designers has no experience with U.S.
+- From Vietnam creating an eCommerce site for American consumers where the designer has no experience with U.S.

-(Note: Really, this happens.
-I’ve changed the countries to protect the innocent/guilty.)
+(Note: Truthfully, this happens.
+We’ve changed the countries to protect the innocent/guilty.)

 The Complete Team